 The Dome of the Rock receives it name due to a huge block of limestone rock in the center of its floor.
 Its shape is that of a Byzantine building whose purpose is to house religious relics.
-The general location of the dome is at the center of an area called the Temple Mount, one of the summits of a range of hills that went under the general name of Zion.
+The general location of the dome is at the center of an area many people refer to as the Temple Mount.
 It is considered a sacred place by the Jewish, Christian and Islamic religions.

 It was during the reign of Suleiman (1520 to 1566 A.D.) that the outside of the dome received it layer of Iznik tiles.
 Covering the building with such tiles took seven total years to complete.
 In 1993 A.D. the rock received a new gold covering through a gift of more than $8 million dollars given by the king of Jordan.
 The king sold one of his London, England homes in order to purchase the 176 U.S. pounds of gold needed for the restoration of the dome.

-It is believed that the building covers the exact location of the rock on Mount Moriah where Abram (Abraham), after being commanded by God, went to sacrifice his beloved son Isaac (Genesis 22:1 - 14).
+It is believed by some that the building covers the exact location of the rock on Mount Moriah where Abram (Abraham), after being commanded by God, went to sacrifice his beloved son Isaac (Genesis 22:1 - 14).
 The Dome is also believed to be the location where Jerusalem, during the time of King David, was spared total destruction by the angel of the Lord.

 God told David he could choose one of three ways to receive his punishment for his sin.
 David chooses three days of plague on the entire land.
 Seventy thousand people died throughout Israel due to the plague (2Samuel 24:15).